-Linfield College has a long history of active faculty and student research.
+Linfield University has a long history of active faculty and student research.
 Most faculty research is administrated through the Linfield Research Institute (LRI).
 The research conducted in LRI has been highly successful, attracting funding from a wide variety of sources, and also resulting in the spin-off of three companies.
 While the original focus of LRI was in surface science, its scope has since broadened to include a wide variety of research not only in physics but also in chemistry and biology.
 Currently, several members of the chemistry department are actively involved with LRI along with members of the physics department.

-Besides opportunities at Linfield College and LRI, many students pursue research at other locations in the summer.
+Besides opportunities at Linfield University and LRI, many students pursue research at other locations in the summer.
 Linfield students have been very successful in the "Research Experiences for Undergraduates" (REU) program, administered through the National Science Foundation.
 This program sends students to universities and national labs all across the country.
 Other students have obtained internships at companies.

 Linfield faculty consider student independent projects so important that they are incorporated directly into the coursework.
 Students start out gradually, with closely guided projects, in the advanced lab (PHYS-395), and venture into more independent work in electronics, and machine shop courses.
 By their senior year, they are prepared to complete a large independent project, which is written up for the senior thesis.
 Student projects range widely, from engineering design work, to applied physics, to theoretical physics.

 Interested?
 For more information call or write: